-If a child has one seizure, it doesn’t always mean she has epilepsy.
-Most children who have a single seizure don’t go on to have any more.
-Epilepsy isn’t usually diagnosed until after two or more seizures.
+If a child has one seizure, it doesn’t always mean they have epilepsy.
+Most children who have a single seizure don’t have any more.
+Epilepsy isn’t usually diagnosed until after 2 or more seizures.

-Focal seizures start in only one part of the brain.
+Focal seizures start in one part or on one side of the brain.
 Symptoms of a focal seizure depend on what part of the brain is affected.

 Symptoms of focal seizures might include: